RadarML/xwr/docs/setup.md

     Setting the large power switch on the DCA1000EVM to `RADAR_5V_IN`, a single power supply connected to the radar is sufficient to power the entire system.

-1. Set the radar to flash mode.
+1. Prepare for flashing.

+    - Connect a micro-USB cable to the port on the radar, and power the radar on by connecting its power supply.
     - Find `SOP2:0` (DIP switches on the front of the radar).
 Set the switches to `SOP2:0=101`, where 1 corresponds to the "on" position labeled on the PCB.
     - Find switch `S2` in the middle of the radar, and set it to `SPI` (lower position).